ArionSaad/Data-Collection-Pipeline/README.md

 - Set up AWS cli and IAM user on AWS.
 - Uplodad the data json files and images to the s3 data lake.
+- Coverted all collected data into a daaframe and uploaded to AWS RDS.
+-
 ```python
 def upload_json_to_s3(self, game_folder):
         # Method to upload json data file to s3